Free US shipping on orders $50+, $5 flat rate on all other orders

 We love Meme, the Mediterranean restaurant on the corner.
 The food is delicious and the service friendly.
 The best part is you can sit outside on a nice day.
 Right across the street is the Bleecker Street playground, the neighborhood hotspot for the under 10 set.

-7. Best part about summer in the city?
+7. The best part about summer in the city?

 Biking with my family down the West Side Highway bike path.
 There’s so much to see and do along the way!